X of Swords: The Invading Army

-It is discovered that the first incarnation of the Horsemen are actually the biological children of Apocalypse and his wife Genesis who was also sent with Arakko.
-Following that, Apocalypse went to the Summoner and directed him to the portal to Otherworld where he could return to Arakko, while being accompanied by Unus the Untouchable and Banshee.
-However, what Apocalypse did not expect was that this was all an elaborate plan created by his own children so they could return and overthrow Krakoa with their fellow Arakkii mutants and Daemon army.
-Apocalypse himself was soon attacked and critically injured by his daughter War, being forced to retreat to Krakoa to heal their wounds and prepare for war between the two groups.
+It is revealed that the first incarnation of the Horsemen of Apocalypse are the children of Apocalypse and Genesis.
+In the present day, Apocalypse uses the portal to Otherworld to return to Arakko.
+However, what Apocalypse did not expect was that this was an elaborate plan created by the Horsemen to overthrow Krakoa.
+Apocalypse is attacked and critically injured by his daughter War, forcing him to retreat to Krakoa.